 In light of the current pandemic, we will be moving our 2021 Social Policy Association Annual Conference, originally planned for Swansea, online.
+The conference will take place from the 7th-9th July.
 This year’s theme is ‘Global challenges – national social policy responses?’.
 The conference invites participants to reflect on local, national and international responses to global challenges such as the Covid-19 pandemic and particularly welcomes contributions which reflect on gendered, ethnic, socioeconomic, and geographical differences.

 In the wake of a global pandemic, the place of social policy grows ever more prominent.
 The experience of COVID-19 has laid bare inequalities, unfairnesses and structural problems within societies of diverse kinds.
 These sit alongside longer-standing global challenges – such as the climate emergency, and economic iniquities between the global north and south – and current social trends and political events: from rising income inequality to the rise of right-wing populism, and from Brexit to crises of social care.
 These factors can be viewed panoramically, across nations – but their implications are felt locally, in everyday lives.